Pinchas Lapide: Three Popes and the Jews

-Lapide quoted approvingly Samuel Taylor Coleridge’s observation that "He who begins by loving Christianity better than truth will proceed by loving his own sect or church better than Christianity, and end by loving himself better than all."
+Lapide also quoted Samuel Taylor Coleridge’s observation:

+"He who begins by loving Christianity better than truth will proceed by loving his own sect or church better than Christianity, and end by loving himself better than all."

 Jesus and Lapide

-In his dialogue with German reformed theologian Jürgen Moltmann, Lapide says:
+In his dialogue with German Reformed theologian Jürgen Moltmann, Lapide states:

 "On page 139 of his book The Church in the Power of the Spirit (New York: Harper & Row, Publishers, 1977) it says: Through his crucifixion Christ has become the Saviour of the Gentiles.
 But in his parousia he will also manifest himself as Israel's Messiah.

 I find this sentence an acceptable formula of reconciliation."